Wl0cKk/DragonFly/README.md

 ___

 #### (the program is still in development)
-Until I migrate the project to WebRTC from HLS this program is problematic to use even for me please use - `ruby app.rb`
+Until I migrate the project to WebRTC from HLS this program is problematic to use even for me.
+##### please use - `ruby app.rb`
 ___

 ### run in docker -